nathanc726/Architectural-Decision-Record/Title, Status, Context.md

 **Context**

-Our team has been invited to develop a new mobile applicaꢀon (app) for a retail company.
-The goal is to

-enhance proﬁtability and expand the company’s global presence by improving user experiences through
+Our team has been invited to develop a new mobile application (app) for a retail company.
+The goal is to enhance proﬁtability and expand the company’s global presence by improving user experiences through the app.

-the app.
 The app is designed to oﬀer the following features to customers:

-·

-·

-·

-·

-browse products and view order history without an internet connecꢀon.
+•	browse products and view order history without an internet connection.

-purchase products.
+•	purchase products.

-track order delivery status.
+•	track order delivery status.

-access and parꢀcipate in the loyalty program to earn and redeem points.
+•	access and participate in the loyalty program to earn and redeem points.

-In addiꢀon to the funcꢀonaliꢀes for customers menꢀoned above, the retail company requires the

-following funcꢀonaliꢀes that allow it to collect user data for business analysis and processing payments.

-The data collected will be used and analyzed to design business strategies for business expansion on an

-internaꢀonal scale.
-Data in the app must be synchronized with the server once internet connecꢀon is

-available.
-The following are the funcꢀonaliꢀes that the retail company requires.
+In addition to the functionalities for customers mentioned above, the retail company requires the following functionalities that allow it to collect user data for business analysis and processing payments.
+The data collected will be used and analyzed to design business strategies for business expansion on an international scale.
+Data in the app must be synchronized with the server once internet connection is available.
+The following are the functionalities that the retail company requires.

-·

-noꢀfy users about order updates, new product arrivals, exclusive oﬀers, and order delivery status
+•	notify users about order updates, new product arrivals, exclusive offers, and order delivery status via push notification.

-via push noꢀﬁcaꢀon.

-·

-·

-·

-integrate secured payment gateways.
+•	integrate secured payment gateways.

-track user behavior for business analysis and performance enhancement purposes.
+•	track user behavior for business analysis and performance enhancement purposes.

-implement image opꢀmizaꢀon techniques for product image display by choosing a suitable image
+•	implement image optimization techniques for product image display by choosing a suitable image storage solution.

-storage soluꢀon.

-·

-equip database to support mulꢀple languages and cultural preferences.
+•	equip database to support multiple languages and cultural preferences.

 Page | 2